RodrigoDMU/MyWorkPDA-Project/README.md

 ## About This Project

-This project is about the "palmer penguins" dataset, it is a dataset on penguins of three different species that contains information on the penguins body measurements, including bill length and depth, flipper length, and body mass, as well as sex information.
+This project is about the ["palmer penguins"](https://raw.githubusercontent.com/mwaskom/seaborn-data/master/penguins.csv) dataset, it is a dataset on penguins of three different species that contains information on the penguins body measurements, including bill length and depth, flipper length, and body mass, as well as sex information.
 This dataset is widely used in education and research to teach and model data analysis techniques.

 There are three species of penguins in the dataset: Adelie, Gentoo and Chinstrap.
 Scientifically known as Pygoscelis adeliae, Pygoscelis papua and Pygoscelis antarctica, respectively.
 Data was collected from 3 different locations: Dream, Torgersen and Biscoe at Palmer Station in Antarctica.

 The culmen is the upper ridge of a bird’s bill.
 In the simplified penguins data, culmen length and depth are renamed as variables `bill_length_mm` and `bill_depth_mm` to be more intuitive.

-For this penguin data, the culmen (bill) length and depth are measured as shown below (thanks Kristen Gorman for clarifying!):
+For this penguin data, the culmen (bill) length and depth are measured as shown below (thanks Kristen Gorman for clarifying!): [[2]](#2) [[4]](#4)

 ![PenguinsBill](penguinsbill.png)